paulscherrerinstitute/pyscan/README.md

 ```
 As you can see from the output, the scan was running in a separate thread, and it did stop with an exception when
 the main thread interrupted the scan.
-The scanning thread was also calling the **update\_graph** function, which
+The scanning thread was also calling the **update\_graph** function after
-wrote the current scan values (always 1 in this case) to the console.
+each step.
+The function just wrote the position and the current scanned data (always 1) to the console.

 <a id="c_other_interfaces"></a>
 # Other interfaces